- Administration and Organisation

 - Back to the Helgram Game Main Page

 The Zócalo is the Helgram trading base and de facto capital in the Black Zone, under the oversight of Duke Jowan.
-It was established as a centre for trade and commerce in the region, with a focus on House Helgram interests.
+Founded in 14,988 ALC, it has been established as a centre for trade and commerce in the region, with a focus on House Helgram interests.
 It is situated on the new Helgram Trading Road, which was established on the instructions of former Grand Duke Bleys to improve the House’s trading links with the region.
 The Zócalo is administered under a combination of Helgram House Law and Black Zone Law.
 It is about twenty Veils from where the worlds of the Black Zone give way to “normal” Shadow.